This article has been updated as of March 29, 2021.

 While it used to be a rare treat when a Broadway show was filmed live on stage, it’s becoming more and more common today—great news for Broadway fans.
 Now, if you can’t make it to New York City or just want to see a show you may have missed, there’s an ever-growing list of productions available to watch wherever you are.

 Let’s take a look at some of the best filmed Broadway shows to know about and where to find them.

-Jonathan Larsen’s Rent updates the story of Puccini’s La Boheme, setting it in New York City's East Village.
-As most theatre fans know, it made quite the splash on Broadway, and the level of devotion its biggest fans carried had never really been seen before.
+Jonathan Larson’s Rent updates the story of Puccini’s La Boheme, setting it in New York City's East Village.
+As most theatre fans know, it made a splash on Broadway, and the level of devotion its biggest fans carried had never really been seen before.
 It was the first major Broadway show to offer rush tickets, and fans would camp out overnight to get inexpensive front row tickets.
-The production won four 1996 Tony Awards including Best Musical, along with the Pulitzer.
+The production won four 1996 Tony Awards including Best Musical, along with the Pulitzer Prize for Drama.
 It enjoyed a run of 12 years and over 5,000 performances.